-First of all, it should be noted that when trucking companies offer employee benefits (whether or not through open enrollment), most likely they have looked at a number of providing companies, their plans, and their rates -- and have pre-selected from those the ones they want their employees to choose from.
+First of all, it should be noted that when trucking companies offer employee benefits (whether or not through open enrollment), most likely they have looked at a number of providing companies, their plans, and their rates -- and have pre-selected those from which they want their employees to choose.

 He found a local health insurance broker whose job it is to shop across numerous health insurance companies to find the right policy with the right coverage at the right price for customers.

 We ended up obtaining health insurance through the company whose policy our broker found for us.
-(Please note that since this page was originally written, the number of insurance companies whose policies our health insurance broker can write for has decreased significantly as a result of the new health care law.)
+(Please note that since this page was originally written, the number of insurance companies whose policies our health insurance broker can write for has decreased significantly as a result of "Obamacare".)

 Furthermore, the company sent out a letter informing employees that they would have to pay more for their health insurance than previously.

-Even though a trucking company may be paying for a part of a driver's health insurance policy -- and that sounds noble -- that is no reason for a driver to settle for a policy that is not exactly suited for him or her.
+Even though a trucking company may be paying for a part of a driver's health insurance policy -- and while that sounds noble -- that is no reason for a driver to settle for a policy that is not exactly suited for him or her -- or his/her family.

-During our time together, it became apparent that Mike knew more about the benefits being offered than the benefits "counselor"!
+During our time together, it became apparent that Mike knew more about the benefits being offered than the benefits "counselor" did!

 In fact, the counselor was so ignorant going into open enrollment that he had to refer to the packet of information that Mike had already studied.

-Vicki asked him how the company came to offer the policies and plans that were being offered, at which point he said that they had pre-selected plans for the drivers to choose from!
+Vicki asked him how the company came to offer the policies and plans that were being offered, at which point he said that the company had pre-selected plans for the drivers to choose from!

 Based on our experience, we are sharing some money saving tips with you on what to look for and what to avoid when it comes to open enrollment for employee benefits.